-The Florida Supreme Court is the highest court in the state.
+The Florida Supreme Court is the highest in the state.
 Seven justices sit on this court and they control the direction that state law will take.
-The state court decide important matters such as family matters, criminal matters, probate, and certain contractual laws.
+The state court decides important matters such as family matters, criminal matters, probate, and certain contractual laws.

 The appointment process of the seven justices on the Florida Supreme Court is very formal and is identical each time a vacancy occurs.
 While the governor has the final say on who to appoint, the Judicial Nominating Commission is largely influential in narrowing down the final contenders.
 This commission submits a list of six nominees to the governor, who then appoints a judge from the list.